prebid/prebid.github.io/adops/before-you-start.md

 ## Supported ad servers

-The table below lists all the ad servers supported by Prebid and provides links to step by step documentation for the configurations those ad servers support.
+The table below lists ad servers supported by Prebid and provides links to step by step documentation for the configurations those ad servers support.

 {: .table .table-bordered .table-striped }
 | Server       | Page                                                                                                                                    |